RGB-Tools/RGB-Documentation/state-transitions.md

 After that, Alice using some [PSBT]() wallet tool, prepares a transaction which spend the UTXO which were pointed by the previous seal definition (the one that has passed the ownership to her).
 This transaction, which is a **witness (seal closing) transaction**,  embeds in his output a commitment to the new state data which uses [Opret](/csv-w-btc.md#opret) or [Tapret](/csv-w-btc.md#tapret) rules depending on the method chosen.
 As explained previously, the Opret or Tapret commitment derive from a [MPC](/csv-w-btc.md#mpc-tree-construction) tree which can collect more than one contract's state transition.

-Before broadcasting the transaction prepared in this way she passes to Bob a package of data called [consignement]() which contain the stash of client side validated already in possession of alice in addition to the new state.
+Before broadcasting the transaction prepared in this way she passes to Bob a package of data called [consignment]() which contain the stash of client side validated already in possession of alice in addition to the new state.

-After checking the correctness of the consignement Bob can give "green light" (for example by means of GPG signing) to Alice to let her broadcast the transaction.
+After checking the correctness of the consignment Bob can give "green light" (for example by means of GPG signing) to Alice to let her broadcast the transaction.
 When confirmed, the **witness (seal closing) transaction** represent the conclusion of the state transition from Alice to Bob.

 ![Alt text](img/stab4.png)